prototype99/rindeal-ebuild-repo/www-client/phantomjs/README.md

-- more up-to-date version
-- manpage
+- custom Qt is not built